Daidō Moriyama

-Biography
+Career

 Early life and career beginnings

+Moriyama was born in Ikeda, Osaka in 1938 as Hiromichi Moriyama.
+Owing to his father's work, his family moved frequently, and Moriyama spent parts of his childhood in Tokyo, Hiroshima, Chiba, and Shimane (his paternal family's home prefecture) before returning to Osaka around the age of 11.

-Moriyama was born in Ikeda, Osaka in 1938.
-After abandoning a career in design, Moriyama began to shoot photography during his early 20s using an inexpensive Canon IV Sb purchased from a friend.
-In Osaka, Moriyama studied photography under Takeji Iwamiya before moving to Tokyo in 1961 to connect with the radical photography collective Vivo, whose work he admired.
-He eventually found work as an assistant to photographer and Vivo member Eikoh Hosoe, a position he remained in for three years.
-After training in studios, he shifted to taking street photography in his late 20s.
+From the ages of 16 to 20, he worked in graphic design before pivoting to photography in his early 20s after purchasing an inexpensive Canon IV Sb from a friend.
+In Osaka, Moriyama worked at the studio of photographer Takeji Iwamiya before moving to Tokyo in 1961 to connect with the radical photography collective Vivo, whose work he admired.
+He eventually found work as an assistant to photographer and Vivo member Eikoh Hosoe, whom he credits with teaching him much of the fundamentals of photographic practice and technique.
+Yet for the three years he spent working for Hosoe, Moriyama did not take any photographs of his own until Hosoe, out of impatience, urged him to show him some of his own work.

 As a young man coming of age in 1950s and '60s, Moriyama bore witness to the political unrest (illustrated most vividly in the 1960 Anpo protests), economic revival and mass consumerism, and radical art-making that characterized the two decades following the end of World War II.
 His first photobook, Nippon gekijō shashinchō (にっぽん劇場写真帖, Japan: A Photo Theater), published in 1968, captures the excitement, tension, anxiety, and rage of urban life during this critical historical juncture through a collection of images, indiscriminate in subject matter, presented in dizzying succession through full-page spreads.
 The photographs range from ordinary streetscapes featuring blurred faces and garish signage to snapshots alluding to the aggressive redevelopment taking place in Tokyo and the rubble left in its wake, as well as images of nightlife and darker elements of urban life.
-As the title of the photobook suggests, Moriyama's approach hones in on the spectacle of everyday life, in all its ugliness and splendor.
+As the title of the photobook suggests, Moriyama's approach homes in on the spectacle of everyday life in all its ugliness and splendor.